This eight step tutorial explains how to a draw a bunch of grapes with grape leaves. The examples are fairly simple line drawings great for beginners.

 Step 1 – Outline the Shape of the Grape Bunch

 Sketch out the basic shape of the grape bunch by drawing a set of straight guide/construction lines to frame it’s overall form.
+In this case it will be narrower at the bottom, wider towards the upper middle and then again narrower at the top.

 Step 2 – Draw the Grapes